ft115637850/resca/README.md

 # Resca
 [![Build Status](https://travis-ci.org/ft115637850/resca.svg?branch=master)](https://travis-ci.org/ft115637850/resca)

 Resca is a boilerplate for Reactjs + Akka.
 It also shows best practices of
 * How to validate JWT in akka-http.
 * How to integrate redux, react-router into react.
+* How to utilize swagger-codegen and yaml to integrate with back-end endpoints.
 * How to implement websocket in react.

 ## Demo